grafana/github-datasource/docs/sources/examples/_index.md

 1. Go to the **Dashboards** tab to view a list of pre-made dashboards.
 1. Click **Import** to import the pre-made dashboard.

-## 2. Play demo
+## Play demo

-You can also take a look at the live dashboards on Grafana Play.
+The Play demo dashboards prvoide a reference, allows you to create your own custom dashboards.

 {{< docs/play title="GitHub data source plugin demo" url="https://play.grafana.org/dashboards/f/bb613d16-7ee5-4cf4-89ac-60dd9405fdd7/demo-github" >}}